Congrats, you’ve decided to have a website! Do you realize how many options you have?!

 • you should also prepare yourself for purchasing premium themes and paid extensions.
 These are optional things because there always are free alternatives.
 The only questions are quality, convenience, and performance.
 The cost of WordPress themes starts from $50, and the prices for WordPress plugins differ depending on their functionality.

 We think that the “Personal” plan is the best solution: you can quickly and easily launch a simple online project, and then without haste start filling it with content.
-In general, $5 price includes WordPress.com hosting for the site/blog with all the maintenance services: backup, security, uptime.
+In general, a $5 price includes WordPress.com hosting for the site/blog with all the maintenance services: backup, security, uptime.
 The offer is especially relevant if you are doing the work yourself and this is your first time with WP.

-But, one day, your small business will have to grow, and then free WP plan won’t allow you to go beyond certain limits.
+But, one day, your small business will have to grow, and then a free WP plan won’t allow you to go beyond certain limits.
 No problem: you will be able to switch to another plan – “Premium” or “Business”.

 These plans make it possible to significantly improve both the design and the functionality of the website, making your online brand even more unique and presentable.